 It’s a telecommuting world.
 Especially for content writers for hire.

 A whopping 30 million Americans work from home, according to the latest study by Telework Research Network.
 And that tally is only expected to grow, with more than 60 percent expected to work from home by 2018.

 But that presents its own sets of challenges.
-Maybe your office is based out of Sydney, Australia, but the writer you’re working with is based out of Toronto.
+Maybe your office is based out of Sydney, Australia, but the content writers for hire you’re working with are based out of Toronto.
 There’s little to no face-to-face contact.
 Even reaching someone in a timely fashion can be a challenge, despite all your “instant” electronic options.